gedrutten/Portfolio/content/contact/contact.md

 draft: false
 ---

-I am currently studying, but will be available to get involved in exciting projects as of the end of 2019.
-Get in touch if you'd like to know more.
+I am currently sharing my knowledge as a sessional instructor at Griffith University, but am always keen to get involved in other exciting projects.
+Get in touch if you'd like to chat.